Who are you and why should I care?

 You can then use other keyword tools to find relevant keywords to your niche.

-I like to use Google Keyword Planner.
+I like to use Ubersuggest.

-Keep in mind that I’ve been doing this a long time, and my whole brand revolves around “online marketing,” so that’s why I rank for it.
+Keep in mind that I’ve been doing this for a long time, and my whole brand revolves around “online marketing,” so that’s why I rank for it.

 Find your niche, identify your niche’s keywords, and use them everywhere.